Etievant/NonTargetedHPV/README.md

 * **JointReg_ContCov** - estimation of the treatment effect on the primary outcome of interest with method JointReg, when observed covariates are continuous.
 It relies on joint estimation of the treatment on primary and secondary outcomes, using regression models where the observed continuous covariates are included (using quadratic polynomial functions for the continuous covariates).

 * **SSJoint** - estimation of the treatment effect on the primary outcome of interest with method JointNC, applied stratum by stratum of an observed categorical covariate (with only a few strata).
 The final estimate is computed as a weighted average of the stratum-specific estimates.

-### Instructions to run each script

-* Save the chosen script(s) and files `EstimationFunctions.R` and `Parameters.RData` in the same directory.

-* Open and run the whole script(s).

-* The results of the simulations are saved automatically in figures and tables.
-For example, when running script `Simul_Randomized.R`, file Comparison_Randomized-beta1-0.73_-0.86.pdf and table Eff_Randomized-beta1-0.73_-0.86.csv will give the same results as displayed in Figure 2 and Table 2 of Section 3.2.